-As a jeweller I’m known for specialising in metal clay.
 I use a lot of silver clay in my own jewellery designs and love to teach others how to use this really versatile material.
-I currently run classes in the North West corner of the Surrey/Hampshire border, around Camberley and Farnborough.
+I do not currently run classes but am available to teach at events and workshops.
+Please contact me if you would like to enquire about a private class.

 Silver clay is very finely ground pure silver mixed with a non-toxic organic binder.
 Straight out of the packet it looks and feels like putty and has a consistency much like uncooked pastry dough.
 You can mould it, roll it, texture it and cut out shapes like cookie dough.
 When it’s completely dry, you can fire it in a kiln or with a handheld torch.
 The organic binder burns off and the piece becomes solid hallmarkable fine (999) silver.
 It’s a brilliant material for beginners who want to make silver jewellery as you don’t need to learn traditional silversmithing skills like, piercing and soldering.